What is an FHA cash-out refinance?

 Understanding FHA cash-out refinance loan limits

-The FHA allows a loan-to-value ratio of up to 80% when using the cash-out refinance program.
+The FHA allows a loan-to-value ratio of up to 80% with its cash-out refinance.
 That means your new loan can be up to 80% of the home’s appraised value.

 However, the new mortgage must be within the FHA loan limits for your area.
 FHA loan limits may place a cap on your cash-out loan amount if the value of your home has increased significantly since you purchased it.